A few rules and regs that may help you out if you are considering going back to work while on disability.

 CAN I WORK?

 💮 You are allowed to work while on disability.
-If you earn under $1,170 per month you can still be considered disabled.
+If you earn under $1,170 per month it is possible (but not guaranteed) that you will still be considered disabled.

 💮 If you are self-employed, they will consider the amount you earn after business expenses.
 They may also consider a yearly average.